Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 Maybe all that extra energy and inspiration was ‘cuz he’d *finally* run out of space for more ink.
 Every square inch of him that *could* be tattooed under the military’s rules, was.
 It was a chaotic jumble of styles and themes: there were trashy meaningless tribal-style shapes, videogame characters, *lots* of skulls, a few names, some genuinely beautiful works of art bumping elbows with whatever crap he’d spied and thought *‘that looks cool’* and, bizarrely, the Ninja Taco logo on his melon-sized left deltoid.

 All of that on one of the few guys around who could keep going longer than Julian, which was honestly saying something.
-Blac grinned at him, not breaking his rhythm as he benched… well, Julian had given up calculating the effective weight they were using, given grav-plating.
+Blac grinned at him, not breaking his rhythm as he benched... well, Julian had given up calculating the effective weight they were using, given grav-plating.
 He just went by which plates on which bars.
 A lot of the special plates, this time.
 And the *big* bar.
 Which was bending alarmingly.
-Blaczynski was definitely lifting like a Beef these days…
+Blaczynski was definitely lifting like a Beef these days...

 And the most insulting part was how he wasn’t even *winded* when he stopped.
 He just... couldn’t push anymore, but that was due to his strength failing, not from sucking air.

 He sat up and without skipping a beat or even so much as breathing hard, decided to taunt Julian.
 "Fuck yeah, man!
 You ain’t fuckin’ *worked* ‘till these fuckers’re done with you!
 Ready to go again?!"
 The big fucker immediately went to go lift something else.

-Julian, after a minute of catching his breath and slamming down some *blissfully cool* water…
+Julian, after a minute of catching his breath and slamming down some *blissfully cool* water...

 ...Yeah.
 Yeah he was ready.

 Which was scary as heck, really.
 Kinda scary how *good* he felt for leaving the Cruezzir behind, given that Crue-D was by all measures the much more potent medicine.
 His recovery was *much* faster, almost scarily so.
 He was gaining about a kilo a *day* with his body now properly adapting to the stress he was putting it through, rather than simply healing up faster than he could break it.
 He could feel it in his mind, too.
 Things were sharper, more intense.
 His feelings were *wildly* powerful, all in just a few days.
 His strength was growing like crazy!
-It was a heady feeling, like he was *finally* building himself into what he was always meant to be…
+It was a heady feeling, like he was *finally* building himself into what he was always meant to be...

 He could see right away why Crue-D was a dangerous miracle drug.
 A fella riding *this* dragon needed a heck of a support system, and that was true even for him.
 Maybe even *especially* for him.
-But with the right friends, and the right people around him…
+But with the right friends, and the right people around him...

 Boy, things were gonna get really interesting whenever Crude became everyday medicine.

 But for now, he was one of the few blessed to use it, and also "blessed" to have had a part in making it.
 So, he put himself under that ridiculously overloaded bar once Blac was done, settled in and with a grunt, got to pushing.
 He didn’t manage as many reps.
 But he managed so many, keeping track at that point was honestly only dick-measuring; they’d need to go a *lot* heavier next week.
 And he felt pretty faint for a bit, at the end.
-There was yelling, and encouragement…
+There was yelling, and encouragement...

 And then the bar was back on the stand.
 Somehow.
 Did he put it there?

 He lay and drew in some air, before forcing himself to sit up.
-Eventually, when things started to make sense again and his pulse wasn’t pounding quite so hard…
+Eventually, when things started to make sense again and his pulse wasn’t pounding quite so hard...

- "Seriously though…" He grunted.
+ "Seriously though..."
+He grunted.
 "What’s set you fellas off?"

 Adam shrugged, and grinned that goofy grin of his.
 "Slabbin’!
 What more do you need?!"